jkwang28/OSDFace/README.md

 - [x] [Citation](#Citation)
 - [ ] [Acknowledgements](#Acknowledgements)

+## <a name="datasets"></a>📊 Datasets

+**Training Dataset:**

+We use [FFHQ](https://github.com/NVlabs/ffhq-dataset) and [FFHQR](https://github.com/skylab-tech/ffhqr-dataset) for training.
+All of them are resized to 512x512.

+**Testing Dataset:**

+We use CelebA-Test as the synthetic dataset.
+The download link can refer to [DAEFR](https://github.com/LIAGM/DAEFR).

+We use Wider-Test, LFW-Test, and WebPhoto-Test as the real-world datasets.
+The download links can refer to [DAEFR](https://github.com/LIAGM/DAEFR) and [VQFR](https://github.com/TencentARC/VQFR).

+Thanks a lot for their contribution to Face Restoration.

 ## <a name="results"></a>🔎 Results

 We achieved state-of-the-art performance on synthetic and real-world datasets.
-Detailed results can be found in the paper.
+Detailed results can be found in the paper, and the full results could be downloaded here: [Google Drive](https://drive.google.com/file/d/1BQkh6mLGtmSSk0DvH_fpX2xx99UoSIcR/view?usp=sharing) or [OneDrive](https://sjtueducn-my.sharepoint.com/:u:/g/personal/jingkaiwang_sjtu_edu_cn/EWxudCoxhSVGng5FRawnzdYBhzROUfxCgBa2chUZFYfYkQ?e=yISwFp).

 <details>
 <summary>&ensp;Quantitative Comparisons (click to expand) </summary>